ADAM-ABDUL-KARIM/Leb/README.md

 ## Ethics rules

-1. **PU database**:  has cleared this.
-Verify she's aware of the volume you intend to scrape.
-If she said "a few dozen for testing," don't scrape 10,000 without going back.

 2. **Public sites**: check `robots.txt` before scraping.
 Use `User-Agent` that identifies you.
 Keep request delay at 2+ seconds.